Wuchang: Fallen Feathers: Release

+Sequel

+In July 2026, Digital Bros, the parent company of 505 Games, announced that a sequel to Wuchang: Fallen Feathers would be developed by Chengdu Recursive Dolphin Technology and published by 505 Games.
+The development studio, which was founded by Xia Siyuan, does business as Indolphinity.
+Furthermore, Raffi Galante, co-CEO of Digital Bros, and Xia Siyuan confirmed the partnership between the companies and their commitment to continuing Wuchang.

+505 Games stated that "Today, we're excited to share that 505 Games has officially entered into a new partnership with Xia Siyuan, the original creator of WUCHANG: Fallen Feathers, and his new studio Indolphinity (Chengdu Recursive Dolphin Technology), to jointly create a brand‑new chapter of the WUCHANG IP. [...]
+As of now, the WUCHANG sequel has officially entered its preparation phase: Indolphinity will lead the creative development, while 505 Games will provide funding and global publishing.
+Future development will remain firmly rooted in China."

+Previously, Xia departed from Leenzee, but the circumstances were not disclosed.
+According to unconfirmed reports, Leenzee had dismissed Xia and other members of the original development team.
+505 Games reached out to Xia with an opportunity to continue Wuchang, which ultimately led to a renewed collaboration.
+Following the establishment of Indolphinity, many members of the original team joined the new studio.
+In April 2026, Digital Bros stated that it had acquired the intellectual property rights relating to Wuchang: Fallen Feathers from Leenzee.

+Bai Wuchang remains the protagonist in the sequel.

 Reception

 Reviews

 Wuchang: Fallen Feathers received "generally favorable" reviews on PC and Xbox Series X from critics, as well as "mixed or average" reviews on PlayStation 5 from critics, according to review aggregator website Metacritic.

-On launch day, Wuchang: Fallen Feathers received "mostly negative" reviews overall from users on Steam, with criticism focused on PC performance and other issues.
+On the release day, Wuchang: Fallen Feathers received "mostly negative" reviews overall from users on Steam, with criticism focused on PC performance and other issues.
 Leenzee and 505 Games pledged to address the problems, stating "These problems should never have occurred, and we deeply regret the inconvenience and negative experience some players are currently facing."
 Beginning the following day, the team released updates aimed at improving performance and resolving other concerns.
 Furthermore, they issued an apology, stating "First and foremost, we sincerely apologize for the inconvenience and appreciate everyone for their continued patience and understanding regarding the recent issues surrounding the launch of WUCHANG: Fallen Feathers.
-Your experience and feedback is so valuable foundation for our team."
+Your experience and feedback is so valuable foundation [sic] for our team."
 Additionally, they announced plans to provide players with extra content as compensation.
 Through the first month, overall user reviews reached "mixed" on Steam.